3 min read

 • Netlify (deployment)

-The official Frog Developers website, focused on presenting the team and the work delivered during the TCC.
+The official Frog Developers website, focused on presenting the team and the work delivered during the project.

 Highlights